 Students are permitted to go for an exchange for ONE semester during their Year 4 in either the 7th or 8th semester.
 The exchange will be administered by the NUS Business School and students are advised to apply during their Year 3.

 Students are permitted to go for an exchange for ONE semester during their Year 4 in either the 7th or 8th semester.
 The exchange will be administered by the NUS Business School and students are advised to approach the Business School’s Undergraduate Studies Office in their Year 3 5th semester.
-Students should choose Business modules and mapping will be done for courses read during the exchange programme.
+Students should choose Business courses and mapping will be done for courses read during the exchange programme.